HTC One (M8) full review

 HTC One M8 review: Performance

 We were blown away by the performance of the original HTC One which blasted through our benchmark tests and displayed almost flawless performance from a user perspective, too.
 The HTC One M8 still has 2GB of RAM but has moved from a Snapdragon 600 to the latest Snapdragon 801 processor.
-See also: HTC One M8 boosts benchmarks but offers high performance mode to all.

 If the performance of the HTC One was amazing, then we can barely think of a word suitable to describe the HTC One M8.
 In the older Geekbench 2 test, the M8 set a new record of 4171 points outpacing the LG G2 which scored 4085.